Ayanna Alexander

-Ayanna Alexander is a track and field athlete from Trinidad and Tobago who is the only women in the country's history to compete at an Olympic games in the women's triple jump.
-Ayanna competes primarily in the triple jump and some times the long jump.
+Ayanna Alexander is a Trinidad and Tobago track and field athlete.
+She is the only women in the country's history to compete at an Olympic Games in the women's triple jump.
+Alexander competes primarily in the triple jump and some times the long jump.
 She competed in track and field collegiately in the United States at Louisiana Tech University and at McLean High School in McLean, VA.
 She is the Trinidad and Tobago national record holder in the triple jump at 14.40 meters. and is the first and only athlete from Trinidad and Tobago to qualify in the triple jump for the Olympic Games.